 You need to install these addons directly from NPM in order to use them.

-A decorator that allows you to integrate react-router components in your stories.
+A decorator that allows you to use your routing-aware components in your stories.

 A decorator with powerful display options for hosting, sizing and framing your components.

 This is a very special addon where it’ll allow you to write test specs directly inside your stories.
 You can even run these tests inside a CI box.

 With this addon, you can showcase multiple components (or varying component states) within 1 story.
 Break your stories down into smaller categories (chapters) and subcategories (sections) for more organizational goodness.